Skip Navigation

 8. Supplementary Information (not counted as part of the page limits noted above) is required as follows:

-• A current copy of your CV that you have submitted or will submit to your department as part of your annual evaluation.
+• Provide a current copy of your CV that you have submitted or will submit to your department as part of your annual evaluation.
 Within the CV, include a section that addresses your complete funding (both internal and external funding) history for the past five years, including successful and unsuccessful efforts to obtain external funding.
 If you have received support from the Office of the Vice President for Research and Partnerships and/or Research Council within the past three years, especially any prior JFF awards received, include a short paragraph on each award, including the funding amount and the benefits of the funds to your research/creative activity program.
 In addition, if any of the funding you have received (internal or external) overlaps in scope with the proposed JFF application, provide detail regarding this overlap.
 This is particularly important if you have received a large externally funded grant; help reviewers understand the funding in relation to your request for additional funding through the JFF program.

 • If the project will involve human subjects, laboratory animals, rDNA and/or radioactive materials or biohazards, you must describe your plans to obtain necessary approval letters or other relevant documents by the time a Research Council award is expected to be made.
 The appropriate committees are: Human Subjects-Institutional Review Board, Laboratory Animals-Institutional Animal Care and Use Committee, and Radioactive Materials-Radiation Safety Committee and the Biosafety Committee.